rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Run network commands remotely

-You can also run commands remotely on the network device using ssh.
+You can run commands remotely on the network device using ssh.
 For example, to execute `show running-configuration` use:

 ```bash
 ssh 192.168.10.253 show run